EricApgar/live-speech-to-text/README.md

 ### **Associated file:** model_streaming.py

 Summary: This is by far the best method.
+Run this file to start the program.
+Adjust the parameters at the bottom of the file to change the time it will run for.

 * Record super short samples of sound (~.1 seconds in length).
 * Analyze each sample for exceeding a sound threshold above an adjustable limit.